Gardening with children

 Here are some suggestions.

-A garden for Youngsters must be child-based…partially designed by children.
+A garden for Youngsters must be child-based…which actually means partially designed by children.

-Which means that small children help generate the ideas for exactly what will be there, aid in engineering and planting, and are in charge of maintenance.
+That means that small children help generate the ideas for exactly what will be there, aid in engineering and planting, and are in charge of maintenance.
 Grown-up’s need to help in and show how, however, not do everything.
-Concentrate on the procedure of concerning them, and they’ll take possession then.
+Concentrate on the geting children involved in the gardening and they’ll soon take ownership of it.

 Develop your garden to be befitting the local conditions and environment.